The Best Non-Toxic Bassinets

 Will I Need a Bassinet?

 A bassinet is a safe place for babies to sleep throughout the first few months of their lives.
 Bassinets are typically smaller than cribs and have soft, mesh sides.
-It is recommended that all babies sleep in a bassinet as a precautionary measure to protect against SIDS.
+The AAP recommends that babies sleep in the same room as their parents on a separate, firm sleep surface designed for infant sleep, for at least the first six months.
+A bassinet can make room-sharing easier during those early months.

 How long do babies sleep in a bassinet?